slack-samples/deno-code-snippets/Built-in_Forms/README.md

 Once running, click the
-[previously created Shortcut URL](#create-a-link-trigger) associated with the `(dev)` version of your app.
+[previously created Shortcut URL](#create-a-link-trigger) associated with the `(local)` version of your app.
 This should start the included sample workflow.

 To stop running locally, press `<CTRL> + C` to end the process.

 ## Manual Testing

-Once you click the link trigger in a channel, the trigger starts the `Built-in_Forms/workflow/form_demo.ts` workflow, which runs the built-in `OpenForm` function.
+Once you click the link trigger in a channel, the trigger starts the `Built-in_Forms/workflows/form_demo.ts` workflow, which runs the built-in `OpenForm` function.

 When it's successful, you will see a modal dialog with lots of input fields.